Eastern Medicine Meets Dentistry: The Use of Herbal Supplements in Dentistry (AGD 130)

 Presenter: Natalie Kaweckyj, LDARF, CDA, CDPMA, COMSA, COA, CPFDA, CRFDA, MADAA, BA

-Herbs and other supplements are becoming much more common in the United States due to public dissatisfaction of soaring prescription costs the past couple of decades, combined with the interest in returning to naturally-based products.
-One in three individuals takes some form of supplementation, whether in the form of vitamins, minerals or tonic.
-According to the World Health Organization, it is estimated that 80% of people worldwide rely on herbal medicines for some part of their primary health care management.
+Herbs and other supplements are becoming much more common in the United States due to public dissatisfaction of soaring prescription costs the past couple of decades, combined with the interest in returning to naturally-based products, in addition to diet supplementation with powders and pills.
+Four in five individuals takes some form of supplementation, whether in the form of vitamins, minerals or tonic.
+According to the World Health Organization, it is estimated that 85% of people worldwide rely on herbal medicines for some part of their primary health care management.
 In addition to the supplements many of our patients are knowingly taking, some oral health products contain herbal ingredients that may cause adverse outcomes when taken with other over-the-counter or prescription medications.
 The dental team must be aware of oral products containing herbs and supplements and recognize potentially dangerous combinations between various herbs or supplements and drugs commonly used in dentistry today.